High above the azure seas lies Ravello. Rooftops touching the sky, while its lanes, gardens and villas offer a glimpse of heaven.

 Ravello is a little off the main tourists routes of the Amalfi Coast, it takes a bit of an effort to get to Ravello.
 Make that effort and you are rewarded with a memory to treasure.

 Okay, back to the bus.
-You buy your ticket in the ticket office, which is situated in the piazza on the waterfront.
-You can't miss the office - it is right where all the buses are parked.
+You buy your ticket at the ticket office, which is situated in the piazza on the waterfront.
+You can't miss the office; it is right where all the buses are parked.

 I buy a single ticket because I always walk back to Minori afterwards - truly a heavenly path.

 Once the bus leaves Amalfi you keep going up and up, round and round, up and up...

 and then you've arrived.